Macquarie University

 Open Universities Australia

-Open Universities Australia allows you to study Macquarie units at your own pace, building towards a full Macquarie degree.
-Study is completely online for most units and is open to students with an ATAR below entry requirement or even no ATAR at all.
+Open Universities Australia allows you the flexibility to study Macquarie units at your own pace, building towards a full Macquarie degree.
+Study is completely online for most units and is open to students with an ATAR below entry requirement, or even no ATAR at all.

 If your highest level of education is the Higher School Certificate (or equivalent), you’ll be assessed on the basis of those results.

-Some courses require you to attend an interview.
-Visit the Macquarie University Coursefinder to learn more about entry requirements for your course.
+Some degrees require you to attend an interview.
+Visit Macquarie University coursefinder to learn more about entry requirements for your chosen degree.

-If you don’t have adequate formal education qualifications, but you do have informal learning and work experience, you can submit a portfolio for entry into a diploma or foundation program offered by Macquarie University College.
+If you don’t have adequate formal education qualifications, but you do have informal learning and work experience, you can submit a portfolio for entry into a diploma, foundation or intensive program offered by Macquarie University College.

 Pathways

-If the above entry programs don't meet your personal circumstance you will have options.
+If the above entry programs don't meet your personal circumstance, you still have options.
 Explore the following pathways:

 If you’re an Australian citizen or permanent resident of Australia with overseas qualifications, check the commonly accepted overseas secondary qualifications.

-The Aboriginal and Torres Strait Islander Entry Pathway is an equity initiative aimed at increasing Aboriginal and Torres Strait Islander participation within bachelor degrees.
-It provides opportunities to Indigenous Australians who may not have completed their HSC or acquired a necessary selection rank for entry into their degree of choice.
+The Aboriginal and Torres Strait Islander Entry Pathway provides tertiary study opportunities for Indigenous Australians who may not have completed their HSC or acquired a necessary selection rank for entry into their degree of choice.

 This pathway involves a two-stage process: an online application and then a face-to-face interview.
 Offers will be made according to merit, based on demonstrated capacity and readiness to undertake university study.